 10.1 Sudbrooke is a peaceful rural village surrounded by open countryside and is unique in respect of its woodland area and parkland.
-The Neighbourhood Plan seeks to ensure that these local green spaces will continue to contribute to the openness of the village and the health and well-being of residents.
+The Neighbourhood Plan seeks to ensures that these local green spaces will continue to contribute to the openness of the village and the health and well-being of residents.

 10.2 Local green spaces identified by the Sudbrooke Neighbourhood Plan are of significance because of their recreational value, historical significance, beauty and tranquillity.
 They are extremely well valued by the community, whilst enhancing the attractiveness of the village.
 In the neighbourhood plan survey in answer to direct questions about green spaces, in Q13 (What features do you feel are importance to the village?), 88% rated the open Park high and Open Green Spaces rated 85% high; in Q13a (What features would you like to see preserved?)
-85% rated the Open Park high and Open Green Spaces rated 82% high; in Q14 (Should we protect the following Green spaces?), 87% rated the Open Park high, 86% rated the Woodland as high.
+85% rated the Open Park high and Open Green Spaces rated the Open Park high and Open Green Spaces?), 87% rated the Open Park high, in Q14 (Should we protect the following Green spaces?), 87% rated the Open Park high, 86% rated the Woodland as high.
 In addition, in free comments provided n the questionnaire, residents mentioned the words Green, Woods or Woodland or Rural as being of value 121 times in 210 survey returns.

-- 10.3 The National Planning Policy Framework paragraph 99 gives Neighbourhood Plans powers to designate certain areas as Local Green Spaces.
+10.3 The National Planning Policy Framework paragraph 99-gives Neighbourhood Plans powers to designate certain areas as Local Green Spaces.
 The designation gives these spaces the same protection as green belt policy.
-The criteria require a Local Green Space to be: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and not an extensive tract of land. - 10.4 Through public consultation and discussions within the Neighbourhood Plan Steering Group, the sites, identified in Figure 10, should be designated as Local Green Spaces as these spaces are currently unprotected and valued for their visual and recreational amenity.
+The criteria require a Local Green Space to be:

+a) in reasonably close proximity to the community it serves;

+b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and c) local in character and not an extensive tract of land.

+- 10.4 Sites identified within Policy 5 are Through public consultation and discussions within the Neighbourhood Plan Steering Group, the sites, identified in Figure 10, should be designated as Local Green Spaces.
+These spaces remain undeveloped and are of importance to the local community as these spaces are currently unprotected and valued for their visual and recreational amenity.
 Additional green spaces will also be designated as required by the conditions of the existing permitted development identified in figure 9. - 10.5 For a full set of justification for our Local Green Spaces, please see Appendix 4.

-Figure 10: Local Green Space in Sudbrooke
+Figure 740: Local Green Space in Sudbrooke

-Policy 3: Local Green Space
+Policy 53: Local Green Space

-- 1. The following spaces are designated as Local Green Spaces: - a) Site 1: Football pitch; - b) Site 2: Playground, tennis courts, village hall sports field; - c) Site 3: Millennium stone at the corner of Holme Drive; - d) Site 4: Beech tree corner; - e) Site 5: Northfield park (including open corner opposite); - f) Site 6: Corner of junction Scothern Lane and Wragby Road: - g) Site 7: Churchyard; - h) Site8: Green between Holme Drive and Courtfield Close; - i) Site 9: Fox Covert with bench and footpath; and - 2.
-New development will not be supported on land designated as Local Green Space except in very special circumstances.
+1. The following spaces are designated as Local Green Spaces:

+- a) Site 1: Football pitch; - b) Site 2: Playground, tennis courts, village hall sports field; - c) Site 3: Millennium stone at the corner of Holme Drive; - d) Site 4: Beech tree corner; - e) Site 5: Northfield park (including open corner opposite); - f) Site 6: Corner of junction Scothern Lane and Wragby Road; - g) Site 7: Churchyard; - h) Site8: Green between Holme Drive and Courtfield Close; - i) Site 9: Fox Covert with bench and footpath; and

+2. New development will not be supported on land designated as Local Green Space except in very special circumstances.